ThalysRossi/vibe-caravan/readme.md

 1. The tool automatically detects if an incomplete migration exists for those paths
 2. It loads the existing state file from the `.caravan` directory in the source
-3. Batches that are already `CopyCompleted` or `VerifyCompleted` are skipped
+3. Batches already marked completed are reconciled against destination state and only skipped when destination files are still consistent
 4. The migration continues from where it left off

 This means you can simply re-run the same command after an interruption, without needing the `resume` subcommand.